Meet Roxo™, the FedEx SameDay Bot

 Where can Roxo operate?

-Legislation that permits direct delivery devices to operate has been passed in Arizona, North Carolina, Pennsylvania, Tennessee, Texas, Utah and Virginia.
+Legislation that permits direct delivery devices to operate has been passed in Arizona, Indiana, North Carolina, Oklahoma, Pennsylvania, Tennessee, Texas, Utah and Virginia.
 Additionally, we're continuing to work with state and local officials on the testing and operation of new direct delivery devices and related technologies.

 When will Roxo be fully operational for customers to use?